 Creativity, innovation, imagination, new technologies, knowledge, languages, interculturality: these were the keywords for this project.
 The coordinator, supplied with the most modern equipment, provided technological and linguistic support to ensure excellent level results.

-Fundamental activities (as cited from the Memorandum of Lisbon):
+The activities focused on items from the Memorandum of Lisbon

 - provided key expertise of creativity,